ldsmike88/simpleReport.js/README.md

 This package utilizes excel4node to generate a simple report.
 It attempts to streamline the process of getting data from the database to the end user.
 This is ported from and expanded on simpleReport.py.

 ## Installation
-`npm install simplereportjs`
+`npm install simplereport.js`

 ## Usage
 #### Demo
 There is only one function that takes one optional object.
 If you run it without the object it will create a demo file in the current working directory with a timestamp for the filename.
 ```
-var simpleReport = require('simplereportjs');
+var simpleReport = require('simplereport.js');
 simpleReport.generate();
 ```

 #### Complete Example
 Normally you will provide an object that defines your report.
 ```
-var simpleReport = require('simplereportjs');
+var simpleReport = require('simplereport.js');

 const report = {
   name: "My Report Name",
+  filename: "My Report Name.xlsx",
   description: "Here is where you put the report description.
-It can be as long as you want and the row height will expand to fill the space.\\n\\n It does a pretty good job, but isn't perfect.",
+It can be as long as you want and the row height will expand to fill the space.\n\nIt does a pretty good job, but isn't perfect.",
   sheets: [{
     name: "Sheet One",
     description: "",